 - Expressive Art and Design

 The Prime areas of learning and development are universal to all children.
 Learning in the Specific areas is dependent on a secure foundation in the Prime areas, for example if a child is not able to hold a pencil correctly they will find writing in Literacy very difficult.

-Physical Development covers both fine motor skills such as being able to hold a pencil to form letters correctly and gross motor skills such as riding a bicycle.
+Physical Development covers both fine motor skills such as being able to hold a pencil to form letters correctly and gross motor skills such as throwing and catching a ball.
 In this area of learning they are also developing the skill of managing their own personal hygiene.
-Communication and Language covers the areas of speaking, listening and understanding.
+Communication and Language covers the areas of speaking, listening and attention, and understanding.
 These areas are about the child making sense of the world around them, being able to understand and communicate with others.
 Personal, Social and Emotional Development develops the children’s social skills.
 We look at how children make relationships and relate to each other, about how confident and self-aware they are, and about how they are able to manage their own feelings and behaviour.

 Specific areas of learning

-During the school day the children learn through a mixture of short teacher-led sessions and child-initiated learning through play sessions.
+During the school day the children learn through a mixture of short teacher directed sessions, adult initiated activities and child initiated learning through play sessions.
 Teachers and teaching assistants work with the children and make observations on them which are recorded in their individual learning diaries.
 All the children in the Foundation stage follow a topic based approach.
 The topics covered are:

 Term 1 - All about me

 Term 2 - People Who Help Us